MisterOnion/CRUD-React-Django-Postgres-Webapp/README.md

 # Note
-This is made for users that are starting out with building simple CRUD web applications with local host.
+This is made for users that are starting out with building simple CRUD web applications using localhost.

 ## Techstack
 React